yantar92/org/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **To Reproduce**
-If possible, provide steps to reproduce the behavior starting from clean Emacs configuration as described in https://github.com/yantar92/org#testing-the-branch
+If possible, provide steps to reproduce the behavior starting from clean Emacs configuration:

+    cd /path/to/cloned/org/folder/
+    emacs -Q -L ./lisp -l org

 Steps to reproduce the behavior:
 1. Go to '...'